ammo414/cpg-analytic-engineering-project/task1/description.md

 I wrote a Python script to find all the undocumented keys within `ReceiptItemList`, which I describe further in task 3 - data quality issues.
 There's no guarantee that this sample of data has all the keys, but for the sake of this exercise I modeled my database under the assumption that this sample does contain all the keys.
 One of the keys that does show up consistently is `barcode`, which is fortunately also a key in `Brands`, and can likely be used as a secondary key in `Brands`.
 This means that we can join `Brands.barcode` on `ReceiptItems.barcode`, and then `ReceiptItems._id` on `Receipt.rewardsReceiptItemList` as needed.

 One final thing to note is that I typed the date columns (`createDate`, `dateScanned`, etc.) as datetimes even though they are stored as Unix timestamps, that is, integers, in the JSON data.
 I expect this data to be transformed to a human readable and SQL friendly format during the transformation process to make things easier for folks consuming the data downstream of us.
 Similarly, I typed the price columns as floats even though they are currently strings.
 I am not sure this is correct, as I only have a basic understanding of floating point arithmetic and the issues involved with loading and transforning decimal data from one format to another.
 I do believe that storing prices as floats will allow for better mathematical manipulation downstream, though.

-This will require me to rewrite my queries for question 5 and 6 as well.